Google Becomes Social Engine-Internet Marketing Interaction Tips

 Re. the spacing – I find that the first one felt easier to read.
 This could be because I am a fast reader, and so having my eyes have to hop through a large white space feels disorienting, and also the scrolling aspect.

-Liz @ Guldkit´s last [type] ..Guldkit – rädda naturen
+Liz @ Guldkit´s last blog post ..Guldkit – rädda naturen

 Vance Reply: